 Typical Benefits Of Epidural Steroid Injections

-- Reduction of pain, stiffness, numbness and tingling.
+- Reduction of pain, stiffness, weakness, numbness or tingling.

 - Improvement in function and mobility.